 Where Parliament has delegated to another authority, such as a minister or a public department, the power to make a statutory instrument1 or other similar subordinate legislation, some measure of control is usually reserved to Parliament if the exercise of power is of a general nature, and is sometimes reserved if the exercise is of a local nature2.

-Many instruments are subject to parliamentary proceedings, and all general instruments are scrutinised by a joint select committee of both Houses of Parliament or, in relation to financial instruments, by a select committee of the House of Commons
+Many instruments are subject to parliamentary proceedings, and all general instruments are scrutinised by a joint select committee of both Houses of Parliament or, in relation to financial instruments, by a select

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL